google/benchmark/README.md

 The JSON format outputs human readable json split into two top level attributes.
 The `context` attribute contains information about the run in general, including information about the CPU and the date.
-The `benchmarks` attribute contains a list of ever benchmark run.
+The `benchmarks` attribute contains a list of every benchmark run.
 Example json output looks like:
 ```json
 {